scribd/terraform-aws-app-secrets/README.md

 | `name`         | Secret name                                           | string | `null`  |
 | `value`        | Secret value                                          | string | `null`  |
 | `allowed_arns` | List of principal ARNs that have access to the secret | list   | `null`  |

+### Recovery window

+Number of days that AWS Secrets Manager waits before it can delete the secret.
+This value can be `0` to force deletion without recovery or range from `7` to `30` days.
+The default value is `30`.

 ## Outputs